How Perfectionism Relates to Anxiety – And How to Manage It

 Where to find help for perfectionism and anxiety

 If you are struggling as a sensitive and perfectionist overachiever, you can find peace by working at the nervous system level by leveraging its neuroplasticity.
-Perfectionism, like any habit, is a set of associated neurological pathways that have become engrained through repetition.
-At Heal Your Nervous System we teach people how to regulate their nervous systems, including addressing attachment wounds that lead to perfectionism and anxiety, in our world-class program The Nervous System Solution.
+Perfectionism, like any habit, is a set of associated neurological pathways that have become ingrained through repetition.
+We teach people how to regulate their nervous systems, including addressing attachment wounds that lead to perfectionism and anxiety, in our world-class program The Nervous System Solution.

 Perfectionism and anxiety are deeply connected traits that can be difficult to overcome.
 If you’re someone who struggles with perfectionism, you likely also struggle with anxiety.
 However, by understanding the root cause of perfectionism and anxiety, it is possible to begin working towards changing them by working to regulate the nervous system.
 If you are struggling with perfectionism or anxiety, there is help available to you here at Heal Your Nervous System.